eMapR/LT-ChangeDB/docs/make_change_polygons.md

 PROJECT HEAD FOLDER\vector\change\PARK_CODE-MORA-NBRz-7-19842017-06010930-dist_info_11mmu_8con\PARK_CODE-MORA-NBRz-7-19842017-06010930-change_attributes.csv

-You can open it in Excel or a programming-friendly text editor (Justin uses notepad++)
+You can open it in Excel or a programming-friendly text editor like Notepad++

 ![image alt text](image_57.png)